vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

 date: "2022-02-24"
 ---

-Write code that is memory efficient and fits in the system's memory is one of the good qualities for a programmer.
-I will share a tip about one technique I use very frequently and always works well.
+The Ability to write code that is memory efficient and fits in the system's memory is sign of a good programmer.
+I will share a technique I use very frequently that always works.

 Let's say you encounter a situation in your code where you need to iterate over a huge list(could a normal python list or any Iterable like Queryset).
 It might seem very tempting to do something like this: